HiP-App/HiP-MicroServiceTemplate/README.md

 ## How to Use
 1. Clone the repository or download as ZIP-file
 1. Install the template: `dotnet new --install /path/to/downloaded/repo/Template`
-1. Create a new solution using the template: `dotnet new hipapi [--MakeSdk] [--npmPackageName name] -o MyNewService`
+1. Create a new solution using the template: `dotnet new hipapi [--MakeSdk --NpmPackageName MyNewService] -o MyNewService`

 **Switches**:
 * `--MakeSdk` (optional): Including it enables automatic REST client generation via NSwag.
-* `--npmPackage` (optional): Provides the name for the generated NPM package.
+* `--NpmPackageName` (optional): Provides the name for the generated NPM package.
 This switch should be used together with the `--MakeSdk` switch.

 ## Features
 ✔ **Like DataStore**: Creates a service with a structure similar to [HiP-DataStore](https://github.com/HiP-App/HiP-DataStore) and other services!